Richard Kirwan: Life and work

-In 1787 Kirwan moved to Dublin, where, in 1799, he became president of the Royal Irish Academy until his death.
-To its proceedings he contributed some thirty-eight memoirs, dealing with meteorology, pure and applied chemistry, geology, magnetism and philology.
+In 1787, Kirwan moved to Dublin, where, in 1799, he became president of the Royal Irish Academy until his death.
+To its proceedings, he contributed some thirty-eight memoirs dealing with meteorology, pure and applied chemistry, geology, magnetism and philology.
 One of these, on the primitive state of the globe and its subsequent catastrophe, involved him in a lively dispute with the upholders of the Huttonian theory.
-His geological work was marred by an implicit belief in the universal deluge, and through finding fossils associated with the trap rocks near Portrush he maintained basalt was of aqueous origin.
+His geological work was marred by an implicit belief in the universal deluge and through finding fossils associated with the trap rocks near Portrush that he maintained basalt was of aqueous origin.

 Kirwan was one of the last supporters in Britain and Ireland of the theory of phlogiston, for which he contended in his Essay on Phlogiston and the Constitution of Acids (1787), identifying phlogiston with hydrogen.
-This work, translated by Marie-Anne Pierette Paulze, was published in French with critical notes by Lavoisier and some of his associates; Kirwan attempted to refute their arguments, but they proved too strong for him, and he acknowledged himself a convert in 1791.
+This work, translated by Marie-Anne Pierette Paulze, was published in French with critical notes by Lavoisier and some of his associates.
+Kirwan attempted to refute their arguments, but they proved too strong for him, and he acknowledged himself a convert in 1791.

 There is evidence to suggest that Kirwan was a member of the Society of the United Irishmen, a revolutionary republican organisation in 18th century Ireland.
 The United Irishmen were founded as a reformist club by a group of Irish radical Protestants and Presbyterians in 1791, influenced by the American and French revolutions.
-Gradually becoming more militant; the Society advocated for Catholic emancipation, and the overthrow in Ireland of British rule.
+Gradually becoming more militant, the Society advocated for Catholic emancipation and the overthrow in Ireland of British rule.
 This movement culminated in the defeat of the United Irishmen in the 1798 Rebellion and the Act of Union.

-At the time of the Union, Kirwan refused a baronetcy and died in Dublin in June 1812, and was buried there in St. George's Church, Lower Temple Street.
+At the time of the Union, Kirwan refused a baronetcy, died in Dublin in June 1812, and was buried there in St. George's Church, Lower Temple Street.
+Kirwan's library was sold at auction in Dublin by Thomas Jones on 12 April 1813 (and following days); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.159(12)).